LatticeMage/LatticeMage.github.io/Knowledge/Applied Sciences/Technology/HowToUseChatGPT/README.md

-## ?�AI?�翻譯檢??
+## 用AI做翻譯檢查
 I will be keeping translations.
-If two setense are same meaning, just reply "?��?語�?". there is an only special case, that is ,  two setense are not same meaning. if this happen give me right translate from ch to en.
+If two setense are same meaning, just reply "相同語意". there is an only special case, that is ,  two setense are not same meaning. if this happen give me right translate from ch to en.
 Until I say "stop compare", otherwise, do not say something more if same.

-## 下�?�??��?
+## 下標題 分類
 based on all we talked, what is a good term to describe these.

 we can spilt feilds such as math, myth, history,